Skip to main content

 What is conscious bias?

 Our views or prejudices that we are aware we hold are called conscious bias.
-With conscious bias, we can control how we let it influence us because we are self-awareness enough to know we have the bias.
+With conscious bias, we can control how we let it influence us because we are self-aware enough to know we have the bias.

 Due to the lack of such self-awareness, avoiding unconscious bias is more complicated, so bringing our unconscious biases into our conscious awareness is essential.